 The Holy Spirit is God; He is distinct from the Father and the Son and yet is the Spirit of both.
 He is the effective agent in our regeneration, sanctification and glorification.
 He is responsible for the inspiration of Scripture, the illumination of believers and the giving of spiritual gifts for the edification of the church (John 16:13, Act 5:3-4, Rom 8:9, 11, 1Cor 12:7, 11, Gal 5:22-23, Tit 3:5, 2Pet 1:21).

-God created human beings in His image and offered them eternal life, but because of Adam’s sin, humanity became cut off from God, spiritually corrupt and doomed to death for eternity.
-Apart from Jesus Christ, every human being shares this fate and stands in need of God’s grace and salvation (Gen 1:26, Isa 59:1-2, Jer 17:9, Rom 5:12, 6:23).
+God created humans in His image and offered them eternal life, but because of Adam’s sin, humanity became cut off from God, spiritually corrupt, and subject to death.
+Apart from Jesus Christ, every human being shares this fate and needs God’s grace and salvation (Gen 1:26, Isa 59:1-2, Jer 17:9, Rom 5:12, 6:23).

 Satan is a fallen angel, who rebelled against God and was cast out of heaven.
 He works with his servants, the demons, to deceive, tempt, accuse and destroy all of humanity.
 Ultimately, they will be imprisoned, cast into the lake of fire and suffer eternal torment(Matt 25:41, Eph 2:1-2, 1Pet 5:8, 2Pet 2:4, Rev 12:9-10, 20:1-3, 10).